dmisasanka2002/iwb268-byteforce/README.md

    Admins add voters using their **Gmail** and **NIC number**.
 When a voter participates in the election, they need to log in using the **Gmail** address added by the admin and provide their NIC number to cast their vote.

+   Additionally, admins can bulk add voters and candidates by uploading a CSV file.
+A sample template for the CSV format is provided in the samplefolder of this project.

+   Admin management: Admins can also add additional admins to the system to help manage the election process

    After the election ends (based on the pre-defined time period), admins can view detailed results, including:

    - 📊 A pie chart showing the percentage of total votes.